Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Study Design

-As the first step, we need to collect engineered and maintained GitHub projects using or once used Dependabot automated dependency update in their workflow.
-We focus on the GitHub native Dependabot (released on June 1, 2020) and do not include Dependabot Preview in our study because the former provides much richer features and allows us to obtain latest, state-of-the-art results.
+\textbf{Project Selection.} As the first step, we need to collect a sample of engineered and maintained GitHub projects using or once used Dependabot version update in their workflow.
+We focus on the GitHub native Dependabot (released on June 1, 2020) and do not include Dependabot Preview in our study because the former provides much richer features and allows us to obtain the latest, state-of-the-art results.

 We begin with the latest dump of GHTorrent~\cite{Gousi13} (released on March 6, 2021), a large-scale dataset of GitHub projects widely used in software engineering research (e.g., \cite{DBLP:conf/botse-ws/WyrichGHM21, DBLP:journals/jss/HejderupG22}).
 We find a noticeable gap in the GHTorrent dataset from July 2019 to early January 2020 (also observed by Wyrich et al.~\cite{DBLP:conf/botse-ws/WyrichGHM21}).
-Focusing solely on GitHub native Dependabot allows us to circumvent threats caused by this gap because all its PRs are created after January, 2020.
-We first select projects with at least 10 merged Dependabot PRs to keep only projects that have used Dependabot to some degree.
-To ensure project relevance and quality, we retain only non-fork projects with at least 10 stars, as inspired by previous works~\cite{DBLP:conf/sigsoft/HeHGZ21, DBLP:conf/sigsoft/Soto-ValeroDB21}.
-Since projects without sustained activities may not perform dependency updates on a regular basis and induce noise in technical lag analysis (\textbf{RQ1}), we query GitHub APIs~\cite{GitHubAPI} and retain projects with median weekly commit of at least one in the past year.
-To filter out projects that have never utilized Dependabot for automated dependency update, we clone the projects and retain only projects with \Code{git} modification history on \Code{dependabot.yml}.
+Focusing solely on GitHub native Dependabot allows us to circumvent threats caused by this gap because all its PRs are created after January 2020.

+We select projects with at least 10 merged Dependabot PRs to keep only projects that have used Dependabot to some degree.\footnote{The threshold is chosen intuitively as knowing the global population (i.e., all GitHub projects that have adopted Dependabot version update and merged Dependabot PRs) would require scanning \texttt{dependabot.yml} files which is not feasible using GHTorrent.} To filter out irrelevant, low-quality, or unpopular projects, we retain only non-fork projects with at least 10 stars, as inspired by previous works~\cite{DBLP:journals/ese/MunaiahKCN17, DBLP:conf/sigsoft/HeHGZ21, DBLP:conf/sigsoft/Soto-ValeroDB21}.\footnote{ Munaiah et al.~\cite{DBLP:journals/ese/MunaiahKCN17} show that a simple threshold of 10 stars can already reach a precision of 97\% when classifying engineered GitHub projects.
+Other filtering steps also contribute to the overall quality of our final project sample (e.g., sustained activity). } Since projects without sustained activities may not perform dependency updates on a regular basis and induce noise in technical lag analysis (\textbf{RQ1}), we query GitHub APIs~\cite{GitHubAPI} and retain projects with a median weekly commit of at least one in the past year.
+To exclude projects that have never utilized Dependabot version update, we clone and retain only projects with some \Code{git} change history on \Code{dependabot.yml}.
 After all the filtering steps, we end up with 1,823 projects.